![]() |

 - There is also a page that lists all the walks on the site.

-- There is a box in the left-hand column of the website where walks are grouped by their length, so you can click on the distance you want to walk to see all the walks in that category.
+- There is a box in the left-hand column of the website where walks are grouped by their length and one where they are grouped by their total ascent.

-- There is a page that lists every pub mentioned on our walks, so you can pick a pub and see which routes pass by.
+- There is a page that lists every pub and cafe mentioned on our walks, so you see which routes pass by.

-- And you can use the search box at the bottom of the website and enter the village or location you would like to visit.
+- And you can use the search box at the top right of the website and enter the village or location you would like to visit.

 Total ascent